-LeadQuizzes is a web platform that enables you to easily create quizzes, surveys, and forms.
+LeadQuizzes is a quiz maker that enables you to easily create quizzes, surveys, and forms.
 It puts special emphasis on using interactive content to get more leads from your current website traffic or your advertising campaigns.
 It also enables you to learn more about your audience in a fun and engaging way.

 As such, it has found the majority of its users among marketing agencies, entrepreneurs, and small businesses.
-People have been using it to create interactive content for e-commerce, social media campaigns, market research, or simply for fun.
+People have been using it to create beautiful forms, drag and drop quizzes, and versatile surveys for e-commerce, social media campaigns, market research, customer feedback, or simply for fun.

 Launched in 2015, LeadQuizzes is still considered a new kid on the block.
 But it’s seen by many as that one extremely talented kid, predestined to achieve great things.